Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 This should trigger the download of the **XP2** project as a **zip file**.
 Depending on your browser settings, you might be asked where you want to save the file.
 Save it where it will be easy for you to find it.

-Once you have unzipped the project, you should have a directory with this file strucutre :
+Once you have unzipped the project, you should have a directory with this file strucutre:

-You should have a directory called _XP2_electrical_engine_sound_anomaly_detection_ and a file _current_config.xml_.
-This xml file is the configuration that you just realized.
+XP2_electrical_engine_sound_anomaly_detection/
+&nbsp;&nbsp;&nbsp; XP2_electrical_engine_sound_anomaly_detection/
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; dataset/
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; IDMT-ISA-ELECTRICAL-ENGINE/
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Spectrograms/
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; notebook.ipynb
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; XP2_config.xml
+&nbsp;&nbsp;&nbsp; current_config.xml

-In the directory, you will find the notebook file, _notebook.ipynb_ and the configuration file of this project, _XP2_config.xml_.
+The subfolder of XP2 contains the configuration, the notebook and dataset of this experience.
+Your configuration is the file _current_config.xml_

 ### End

-You can open the notebook in order to check its construction but it is not executable as it is specified at the beginning of this document.
+You can open the notebook in order to check its construction.
+If you want to execute the notebook you will have to install the libraries first.
+Then you have two possibilities:

+- Execute cells in sequential order starting from the imports cell.
+Starting there will make you do some very heavy task to compute spectrograms data.
+(The \*Data formating\*\* section)
+- Execute cells in sequential order starting from the imports cell but skip the **Data formating** section, as Spectrograms data are already computed and included with the dataset.

 ### Conclusion